 The DBSA schedules social events throughout the academic year involving doctoral students, faculty, and their families.
-These events provide opportunities for getting to know each other on a more personal basis in a relaxed environment.
+These events provide opportunities to know each other on a more personal basis in a relaxed environment.
 The number and types of events scheduled each year varies, according to the preferences of the doctoral students.

 The formal structure of the DBSA consists of officers elected by the doctoral student body.
-This group of officers presents opinions and suggestions to the associate dean for graduate programs, and receives and disseminates information from the College to doctoral students.
+This group of officers presents opinions and suggestions to the Associate Dean for Academic Affairs and receives and disseminates information from the College to doctoral students.
 This information flow includes both college-related matters and information on job opportunities and availability of financial grants, scholarships, and fellowships.